 In the USA, we use roses as decorations.
 But, in many other parts of the world, making sweets and even things like ice cream out of rose petals is common.
-It turns out that they are actually quite tasty.
-Just try to avoid eating the white part on the end of the petals as this part is very bitter.
+It turns out that they are pretty tasty.
+Just try to avoid eating the white part on the end of the petals, as this part is very bitter.

-You can chop up rose petals and put them into a salad, mix them with butter and spread on bread, make jam out of them, or just munch on them raw in starvation situations.
+You can chop rose petals into a salad, mix them with butter, spread them on bread, make jam, or munch them raw in starvation situations.

 Many people know that dandelions are edible but don’t know how to choose and eat them.
 Here are some tips:

 - Young leaves are the best.
 By the time the flower blooms, the leaves will be VERY bitter.
 Use young leaves in salads.

 - Older leaves can be cooked to get rid of some of the bitterness.

 - Dandelion flowers can also be eaten.
 Choose flowers that haven’t bloomed yet, as they will have the mildest taste.

 - In the fall, dandelion roots can be harvested and dried.
 Roast them, and they make a good coffee substitute.
 (Learn how to make greens powder.)

 Acorns are a great urban edible plant because they are full of protein.
-The problem is that they contain tannins which make them incredibly bitter and also will upset your stomach.
+The problem is that they contain tannins which make them incredibly bitter and will upset your stomach.

-We have a great post on how to prepare acorns to make them edible.
+We have a great post on preparing acorns to make them edible.
 You need to shell them first (you can do this in bulk by smashing a bunch of acorns with a big rock and then separating the meat from the shells).